A retelling of Matthew 26, Luke 22, and Acts 2

 No sooner had he finished his denial than the cock began to crow.
-Jesus, as His captors led him to another part of the palace, turned and looked at Peter.
-Immediately Peter recalled his Master’s words, “Before the cock crows, you will have denied Me three times.”
+Jesus, as His captors led Him to another part of the palace, turned and looked at Peter.
+Immediately, Peter recalled his Master’s words, “Before the cock crows, you will have denied Me three times.”

-Realizing what he had done, Peter stumbled for the door, ran blindly into the night, and there in a deserted alley beneath the walls of Jerusalem, he sank to the ground and wept bitterly.
+Realizing what he had done, Peter stumbled for the door, ran blindly into the night, and there in a deserted alley beneath the walls of Jerusalem, he sank to the ground and wept bitterly.5

 Fortunately, our story does not end in defeat.
 Three days after His trial and crucifixion, Jesus victoriously arose from the dead!
 His disciples, meanwhile, were huddled in a small room, hidden away.
-Jesus knew of their hiding place, of course, and appeared to them, and for the next 40 days, He often visited and walked with His disciples, encouraging them and explaining what He would have them do once He was gone.
+Jesus knew of their hiding place, of course, and appeared to them, and for the next forty days, He often visited and walked with His disciples, encouraging them and explaining what He would have them do once He was gone.
 On the fortieth day, just before ascending into heaven, He told the disciples to return to Jerusalem, saying, “Wait for the promise of the Father, until you are strengthened with power from on high.
-For you shall receive power after the Holy Spirit comes upon you, and you shall be My witnesses.”
+For you shall receive power after the Holy Spirit comes upon you, and you shall be My witnesses.”6

 The apostles returned to Jerusalem, and with well over 120 other disciples, along with their women and children, they waited and prayed together in an upper room in obedience to Jesus' final command before His departure.

 Ten days later, a sound like the rushing of a mighty wind filled the house and they saw the appearance of many tongues of fire resting above each of their heads.
-Then they all were filled with the Holy Spirit and began to speak in other tongues as the Spirit moved them.
+Then they all were filled with the Holy Spirit and began to speak in other tongues as the Spirit moved them.7

 This was what they'd been waiting for, God’s supernatural strength to enable them to continue Jesus’ work now that He had departed.
 Peter, his heart and life transformed by the Holy Spirit of God, was to lead the disciples in one of the most phenomenal witnessing adventures recorded in the New Testament.